-To provide such stringent data, the platform sent a request to the airline’s website to access their database and get relevant data via API.
-The website responded with the data which API delivered to the platform and the platform displayed it on the screen.
+To provide such stringent data, the platform sent a request to the airline’s website to access their database and get relevant data via API interface.
+The website responded with the data which API Integration delivered to the platform and the platform displayed it on the screen.

 Here, the flight booking app/platform and airline’s website act as endpoints while API as the intermediate streamlining the data sharing process.
 When talking about communicating the endpoints, the API works in two ways, namely: REST and SOAP (see definition above).

-Though both the methods bring effective results, mobile app development companies prefer REST over SOAP since SOAP APIs are heavy and platform-dependent.
+Though both the methods bring effective results, a mobile app development company prefer REST over SOAP since SOAP APIs are heavy and platform-dependent.

-To understand the API lifecycle and working process in detail, contact our experts today!
+To understand the API lifecycle and know how does API work in detail, contact our experts today!

 Now coming to the main part – How to develop an API?
-What tools and technologies to choose?
-What practices to adopt for an effective API development?
+What API development tools and technologies to choose?
+What practices to adopt for effective API development?

 Tools for API Development (like a PRO..)

-While there are a plethora of tools and technologies equipped into the process of creating an API, the popular tools and products for developing APIs for developers are:
+While there are a plethora of API design tools and technologies equipped into the process of creating an API, the popular API development technologies and tools for developing APIs for developers are:

-a) Apigee: It is a Google’s API management provider that assists the developers and entrepreneurs to triumph at digital transformation by reestablishing towards an API approach.
+a) Apigee: It is a Google’s API management provider that assists the developers and entrepreneurs to triumph at digital transformation by re-establishing towards an API Integration approach.

 b) APIMatic and API Transformer: These are other popular tools for API development.
 They offer sophisticated automatic generation tools to build top-quality SDKs and code snippets from API specific formats and transform them into other specification formations, such as RAML, API Blueprint, etc.

 c) API Science: This tool is primarily used for evaluating the performance of both internal APIs and external APIs.

-d) API Serverless Architecture: These products assist mobile app developers in designing, building, publishing and hosting APIs with the help of a cloud-based server infrastructure.
+d) API Serverless Architecture: Products built in serverless architecture assist mobile app developers in designing, building, publishing and hosting APIs with the help of a cloud-based server infrastructure.

-e) API-Platform: This is one of the open-source PHP framework that is apt for web API development.
+e) API-Platform: This is one of the open-source PHP frameworks that is apt for web API development.

 f) Auth0: It is an identity management solution used to authenticate and authorize APIs.